Guidelines for posting questions to the LAMMPS forum

-- Search the mailing list archives, either here or on
+- Search the forum and mailing list archives here

-SourceForge, since your question may have come up previously.
-You can
+since your question may have come up previously.
+There is an "Advanced

 - Put some descriptive text in the subject line.
 This helps people who

 - State what version of LAMMPS you are using, which is a date.
-If you
+LAMMPS will

-the release.
-If you downloaded from the LAMMPS WWW site, then when
+If you downloaded from the LAMMPS WWW site, then when you unpack the

 with bug fixes and new features decribed on this page.

 This date tells you the version you have is current up to and